Tic Workshop Series for Parents

 Research has shown that parent education plays a key role in management of tics.
-This workshop provides parents with all the introductory information typically covered in the first 2-3 sessions of treatment for tics, including psychoeducation about tics and guidance in managing tic triggers.
-In some cases, the Tic Workshop for Parents is all the intervention needed for families to feel confident and skilled in helping manage their child’s tics.
+This two-part workshop series focuses on information and strategies typically covered in the first few sessions of individual therapy for tics.
+This includes science-based information about tics, strategies for identifying and managing tic triggers, an overview of treatment options, and guidelines to help parents determine any next steps.
+In some cases, the Tic Workshop Series for Parents is all the intervention needed for families to feel confident and skilled in helping manage their child’s tics.
 For children requiring a course of treatment, this parent workshop is a good starting place for families and is expected to reduce the number of treatment sessions required.

 Details